christian-bick/phantom-snatch/README.md

 ### Controlling snapshots

 Rendering Ajax-Pages has one major pitfall: Because of Ajax's asynchronous behaviour, it is hard for the renderer to say when the page is ready for a snapshot.
-The most robust and performant way to solve this, is to let the page say "I am ready - you can now take your snapshot".
+The most robust and performant way to solve this, is to let the page actively signal that it's ready.

-Phantom-Snatch will assume that a page is ready when it sees the attribute data-status="ready" in the body tag:
+You can signal Phantom-Snatch that the page is ready by setting the attribute data-status in the body tag to "ready":

 ```
 <body data-status="ready">
 ```

-As soon as Phantom-Snatch sees this, it will take the snapshot and write its response.
-If PhantomJS never sees this, it will take a snapshot after 5 seconds and return it.
-Because performance has an impact on page rankings, it's highly recommended to signal Phantom-Snatch page-readyness instead of relying on a timout.
+As soon as Phantom-Snatch gets this signal, it will take the snapshot and write its response.
+If PhantomJS never sees a signal, it will take a snapshot after 5 seconds and return the response.
+Because performance has an impact on page rankings, it's highly recommended to signal Phantom-Snatch page-readyness instead of relying on a timeout.

 ### Nginx as snapshot proxy